RigsOfRods/ror-linux-buildscripts/README.md

 ```

 ##### Notes:
-* `dependencies.sh` and `dependencies-Ubuntu-16.04.sh` will first ask for sudo password and will prompt you a bit later to confirm the installation of the packages.
+* `dependencies.sh` and `dependencies-Ubuntu.sh` will first ask for sudo password and will prompt you a bit later to confirm the installation of the packages.
 Make sure the packages don't conflict with something you need (usually doesn't happen).
 * `game.sh` asks for sudo password to install the game.
 * `content.sh` only requires you to choose the content you want to download in the beginning.
 * To change default directories and *make* parameters edit the `config` file (optional).